lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 $ ./run_tests.py -h
 ```

 provides an overview of the required command line options.
 Supplied with the proper arguments, the script will then proceed to build, disassemble, lift and recompile the test programs in a temporary directory, each time running both the original as well as the recompiled binary and then passing the test iff the outputs match.
+Python 2.7 won't work, implemented with Python 3.5 in mind.

 ## Using mcsema-dyninst-disass